blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 			- **Anumaana** (Logical Inference)
 			- **Shabda** (Verbal Testimony)

-About Nyaya, Vaisheshika, Mimamsa: https://old.reddit.com/r/hinduism/comments/1c6sr6b/why_are_some_astik_philosophies_like_yoga_vedanta/
+About Nyaaya, Vaisheshika, Meemaamsa: https://old.reddit.com/r/hinduism/comments/1c6sr6b/why_are_some_astik_philosophies_like_yoga_Vedaanta/

-- 3. Nyaya (Principles of Reality)
+- 3. Nyaaya (Principles of Reality)
 	- **Brief**
 		- It aimed to describe the universe in terms of rational principles
 		- It posited that suffering is caused by bad understandings and ignorance, and liberation can be achieved with right understanding
-		- It postulates Asat-Karya-Vada (Proposition of Non-Existent Effect)
+		- It postulates Asat-Kaarya-Vaada (Proposition of Non-Existent Effect)
 			- i.e. Phenomena do not already exist, but are only created when an event happens.
 	- **Foundational Texts**
-		- Nyaya Sutra by Aksapada Gautama Maharshi
+		- Nyaaya Sutra by Aksapada Gautama Maharshi
-		- Nyaya Sutra Bhashya by Vatsyayana (5th century AD)
+		- Nyaaya Sutra Bhashya by Vatsyayana (5th century AD)
 	- **Metaphysics**
 		-
 	- **Epistemology**
 		- Knowledge is possible through four **Pramanas** (Means):
 			- **Pratyaksha** (Direct Perception)
-			- **Anumana** (Logical Inference)
+			- **Anumaana** (Logical Inference)
 			- **Shabda** (Verbal Testimony)
 			- **Upamaana** (Comparison and Analogy)
 - 4. Vaisheshika (Particulate Nature)
+	- **Brief**
 		- It postulated that everything is made of atoms
+		- It aimed to fix the atheistic nature of Sankhya and the problems with Nyaaya
 	- **Foundational Texts**
 		- Vaisheshika Sutra by Kanada Maharshi (2nd Century AD)
 	- **Metaphysics**